Chicken biryani step-by-step recipe with video and photos.

 10. Bring to a boil, cover, and simmer until the chicken is almost done

 11.Add half of the cooked rice to completely cover the chicken

 12. Add mint leaves, coriander leaves, and fried onions

 13. Add the remaining rice and spread it

-14. Add saffron milk and 1 tbsp ghee
+14. Add saffron milk and 1 tablespoon ghee

 15. Heat a tawa or griddle.
 Once it is hot enough, place the biryani pot on top of the tawa and reduce the flame to the lowest setting

 16. Let the biryani cook on very low heat for 30 minutes

 - 1 teaspoon turmeric powder

 - 1 teaspoon garam masala